Chicago woman, 104, skydives from plane, aiming for record as the world’s oldest skydiver

 OTTAWA, Ill.
-(AP) — A 104-year-old Chicago woman is hoping to be certified as the oldest person to ever skydive after making a tandem jump Sunday and landing 13,500 feet (4,100 meters) later at a northern Illinois airport.
+(AP) — A 104-year-old Chicago woman is hoping to be certified as the oldest person to ever skydive after leaving her walker on the ground and making a tandem jump in northern Illinois.

 Hoffner first skydived when she was 100.
-On Sunday, she left her walker behind just short of the Skyvan plane at the Ottawa airport and was helped up the steps to join the others waiting inside to skydive.
+On Sunday, she left her walker behind just short of the plane — a Skyvan — and was helped up the steps to join the others waiting inside to skydive.

 “Let’s go, let’s go, Geronimo!”
 Hoffner said after she was finally seated.

-When she first skydived at 100 she had had to be pushed out of the aircraft.
-But on Sunday, tethered to a U.S. Parachute Association-certified instructor, Hoffner insisted on leading the jump.
+When she first skydived, she said she had to be pushed out of the aircraft.
+But on Sunday, tethered to a U.S. Parachute Association-certified instructor, Hoffner insisted on leading the jump from 13,500 feet (4,100 meters).

-The dive lasted seven minutes, and the plane beat Hoffner to the ground after her parachute opened for a slow descent.
-Finally, the wind pushed Hoffner’s white hair back as she clung to the harness draped over her narrow shoulders, picked up her legs as the ground neared and plopped onto a grassy area at the airport.
+The dive lasted seven minutes, including her parachute’s slow descent to the ground.
+Coming in to land, the wind pushed Hoffner’s white hair back, she clung to the harness over her narrow shoulders, picked up her legs and plopped softly onto the grassy landing area.

 Friends rushed in to share congratulations, while someone brought over Hoffner’s red walker.
-She rose quickly and a reporter asked her how it felt to be back on the ground.
+She rose quickly and she was asked how it felt to be back on the ground.

 “Wonderful,” Hoffner said.
 “But it was wonderful up there.
 The whole thing was delightful, wonderful, couldn’t have been better.”